 2. Advanced Application: Add Thumbnails

-If your website design style requires it, you can also display thumbnails of the previous/next document next to or within the link, making navigation more visually appealing.
+If your website design style requires it, you can also display thumbnails of the previous/next document next to or inside the link to make navigation more visually appealing.

 <div class="archive-navigation visual-navigation">